smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid Identity.md

     -   Password: **demo\@pass123**

-2. Within the Remote Desktop session to **DC1**, start Internet Explorer and navigate to the TechNet Script Center page titled **Create Users/Group for Active Directory Demo/Test Environment** at <https://gallery.technet.microsoft.com/scriptcenter/Create-UsersGroup-for-9ee1de26>.
+2. Within the Remote Desktop session to **DC1**, start Internet Explorer and navigate to the TechNet Script Center page titled **Create Users/Group for Active Directory Demo/Test Environment** at: <https://gallery.technet.microsoft.com/scriptcenter/Create-UsersGroup-for-9ee1de26>.

 3. On the **Create Users/Group for Active Directory Demo/Test Environment** page, select the **CreateDemoUsers.ps1** link, accept the licensing terms, and save the corresponding script to the local file system.